 Serving 4 people this hearty, family-sized vegetable stew can be ready on the table in just 40 mins.
 A portion of this delicious stew works out at only 172 calories per serving.
 Serve this stew with mashed potato, homemade dumplings or bread for soaking up the delicious flavoured stock.
-Celery, carrot, swede and onion make a tasty combination - they are also a fantastic source of antioxidants, vitamins and minerals such as vitamin C and vitamin B6 which are essential for supporting your immune system throughout the winter months.
 This recipe is great for a Monday night as it uses up leftover veg from your Sunday roast dinner.
 Store leftovers in an airtight container in the fridge for up to 2 days.
 You can blitz this stew in a food processor for soup the next day for lunch.

 - 1 tbsp olive oil